lemmingrad/chromeExtensionTest/firefox/README.txt

 Note: Because the extension is unsigned, you have to allow Firefox to run untrusted addons by setting xpinstall.signatures.required to false, and you will get warnings about it not being verified for use in Firefox in the Extensions page.

+Note2: As of Firefox 48.0, unsigned extensions are not allowed at all, even with tweaks to the config.
+Investigating how to get addon signed.

 To use: